RedHatInsights/curiosity-frontend/CONTRIBUTING.md

    CSS classes with the prefix `uxui-` are used by external resources to identify elements for use in 3rd party tooling.
 Changes to the class name or element should be broadcast towards our UI/UX team members.

-#### Reserved QE testing attributes
+#### Reserved testing attributes
-This project makes use of reserved DOM attributes and string identifiers used by the QE team.
+This project makes use of reserved DOM attributes and string identifiers used by the testing team.
-> Updating elements with these attributes, or settings, should be done with the knowledge "you are affecting" QE's ability to test.
+> Updating elements with these attributes, or settings, should be done with the knowledge "you are affecting" the testing team's ability to test.
-> And it is recommended you coordinate with QE before altering these attributes, settings.
+> And it is recommended you coordinate with the testing team before altering these attributes, settings.

 1. Attribute `data-test`

-   - DOM attributes with `data-test=""` are used by QE as a means to identify specific DOM elements.
+   - DOM attributes with `data-test=""` are used by the testing team as a means to identify specific DOM elements.
-   - To use simply place `data-test="[your-id-coordinated-with-QE]`" onto a DOM element.
+   - To use simply place `data-test="[your-id-coordinated-with-testing-team]`" onto a DOM element.

 2. `testId` used with i18next `translate` or `t`